kunaldhongade/PassportAuth/README.md

 - JWT Strategy

 Choose the strategies that best suit your application's requirements and configure them in the `passport-config.js` file.

-# Passport Authentication Repository - OAuth and OpenID Strategies

-In this section, we will delve into the OAuth strategies for Google and GitHub, as well as the OpenID Connect strategy.
-Understanding these authentication strategies is crucial for integrating third-party authentication providers into your web applications using Passport.

 ## Google OAuth Strategy